AlgorithmiKee/notes/Machine_Learning/ELBO.md

 This is again a functional optimization problem.
 In practice, we avoid dealing directly with a functional optimization problem by

 1. using parametric family $\mathcal Q$, e.g. multivariate Gaussian with parameter $(\mu, \Sigma)$
-1. designing $f$ as a neural net mapping $x$ to $(\mu, \Sigma)$.
+1. designing $f$ as a neural net with $x$ as its input layer, and $(\mu, \Sigma)$ as its output layer.

-The abstract point-to-function mapping $f$ now becomes a neural net.
-Learning $f$ boils down to training a neual net.
+Learning $f$ boils down to training such a neual net.

 ## Variational Inference

-Without otherwise specified, we use **Gaussian surrogate** to approximate the true posterior.
+Unless otherwise specified, we use a **Gaussian variational distribution** to approximate the true posterior.

-Previously, we have seen [variational inference for a single observation](#elbo-maximization-for-gaussian-surrogate).
-Now, we would like to extend to variational inference for multiple observations.
+Previously, we have seen [variational inference for a single observation](#elbo-maximization-for-gaussian-variational distribution).
+Now, we extend variational inference to the case of multiple observations.

 Problem formulation:

 * Known: generative model $p(x,z) = p(z) \, p(x \mid z)$
 * Given: training data $D = \{ x_1, \cdots,  x_n\} \stackrel{\text{iid}}{\sim} p(x) = \int_z p(x,z) \:\mathrm dz$.
-* Select: $\mathcal Q = \{ \mathcal N(\mu, \Sigma) \}$ for the surrogates.
+* Select: Gaussian variational family $\mathcal Q = \{ \mathcal N(\mu, \Sigma) \}$.
-* Goal: maximize the dataset lower bound
+* Goal: maximize the dataset ELBO

-In the following, we will consider per-sample surrogate scheme and global surrogate scheme.
-The dataset ELBO, previously defined as an abstract functional, will now be reformulated as an ordinary function from vectors to scalars.
+In the following, we will consider local variational distribution scheme and global variational distribution scheme.
+The dataset ELBO, previously defined as a functional over variational distributions, will be reformulated as a scalar-valued function of parameter vectors.

 ### Classical Variational Inference

 For each observation $x_i$, we use $\mathcal N(z; \mu_i, \Sigma_i)$ to approximate the true posterior $p(z \mid x_i)$.

-* Classical: We use per-sample surrogates. i.e. We choose $\mu_i,\Sigma_i$ freely for each $x_i$.
+* Classical: We use local variational distributions, i.e. we choose $\mu_i,\Sigma_i$ independently for each $x_i$.

 The dataset ELBO, previously as a functional of $\{q_i\}_{i=1}^n$, now becomes a function of $\{\mu_i, \Sigma_i\}_{i=1}^n$: